bradamorg007/Random-Sound-Kit-Maker/README.md

  - [ ] Randomly select x amount of sounds that fuzzy matches a any paramters from a set of search paramters.
 The number of sounds to be selected per parameter can be spesified within range of the total number of pads available in the current kit.

  - [ ] Save the new Kit

+ - [ ] Have the ability to create multiple org paths.
+Using inital directory seperators